Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/redirecting-a-web-page.md

 ## And many more...

 There are many more ways of redirecting; I've used all of the above in one way or another.
-It depends on what your software is built on, and what goal it should serve.
+It depends on what your software is built on and what goal it should serve.

 Other redirect methods: